 Jassy is a Contemporary Australian artist and Intentional Creativity® Teacher living in regional Bundaberg, Queensland.
 While formally trained in the arts, Jassy has developed her own way of working through her many years of creative practice and exploration.
 This has led to her creating unique images that are essentially born from close observation of both inner and outer landscapes.

 Jassy's paintings have been sold and sent worldwide, exhibited in numerous shows nationally, and featured in a number of international online and in-text publications.
-She was also a selected finalist for the Queensland Regional Art Awards 2017 and more recently for the prestigious Morris Art Prize.
-From Earth Circle Studios, Jassy works as a full-time artist and Intentional Creativity Teacher offering classes nationally and abroad with various artistic approaches.
+She was also recently a selected finalist for the Morris Art Prize.
+Jassy is now currently working on her next Solo exhibition 'The Sacred & the Mundane:Scenes of the Everyday' to be shown at Maryborough Regional Art Gallery later in 2019.
+From her spaces Earth Circle Studios & Gallery, she works as a full-time artist and Intentional Creativity® Teacher offering classes nationally and abroad with various artistic approaches.

 You can read more about Jassy over on the sister site www.jassy.com.au